-Only students supervised by adults may be in the building after 2:40 PM.
+Only students supervised by adults may be in the building after 2:30 PM.
 Once an activity is finished, students must exit the building.
 Students should arrange to be picked up immediately after school or an event.
-Those who consistently wait for rides on campus will be charged with trespassing.

 Lost and Found